 - Use the 'Response directly' button on a paused request, to skip sending the request and instead manually provide your own response data.

 - Rewrite responses, or even requests and responses in a single exchange, to receive real response data from other servers and manually tweak it yourself.

 With Pro, add even more powerful & automated HTTP rewriting:

-- Respond automatically with fixed response data, to automatically mock endpoints or entire servers, even if they don't exist
+- Respond automatically with fixed response data, to automatically mock endpoints or entire servers

 - Simulate connection timeouts & resets